microsoft/coyote/docs/_learn/programming-models/machines/overview.md

 ```

 The above action contains three of the most important machine APIs.
 The `CreateMachine` method is used
 to create a new instance of the `Client` machine.
-A handle to this instance (with type `MachineId`) is
+A handle to this instance (with type `ActorId`) is
 stored in the `Client` field.
 Next, the `Send` method is used to send an event (in this case the events
 `ConfigEvent` and `PingEvent`) to a target machine (in this case the machine whose address is stored in
 the field `Client`).